 The Department of Physics, established along with the Institute in the year 1986 offers Engineering Physics Theory and Laboratory courses to first-year Engineering students and open elective papers in the eighth semester.
 It has well-equipped laboratories to facilitate the academic requirements of the students.The department has well qualified, experienced, and dedicated faculty, and the support staff.
-Recognized as a Research Center by VTU, Belagavi to offer Ph.D. programs, the Department has received research funds from VTU & VGST and has published more than 60 research papers in journals of national and international repute.
+From the year 2022-23 Ph.D degree is awarded by Nitte Deemed to be University.
+The Department has received research funds from VTU & VGST and has published more than 70 research papers in journals of national and international repute.

 To facilitate the students understand and apply basic knowledge in Physics to solve common problems through practical solutions, thus improving the quality of life.